Painting Masonite™ Siding Correctly

 Some areas of our country may never see humidity ratings lower than 70%, such as in Houston or the Southern coast line.
 Relative humidity is probably the first factor people should take into consideration when painting exterior siding, as well as others listed below.

 Masonite™ siding is a man-made product using wood fibers grown in the United States and abroad, going through an extensive milling and manufacturing process.
-Very high quality, and dense in nature, this exterior siding product comes to home improvement stores ready to be painted, having a grayish tinted primer painted on exposed surfaces.
+Very high quality, and dense in nature, this exterior siding product comes to home improvement stores ready to be painted, coming pre-primed, having a grayish tinted primer painted on exposed surfaces.

 Cleaning Masonite™ siding